 - Helping to pay for a holiday, wedding or medical expenses.

 - To keep funds on standby for when you take maternity leave.

-The loan cannot be used for illegal purposes or to repay a debt to the ATO.
+The loan cannot be used for illegal purposes, although there are select lenders that will allow you to refinance to repay a debt to the ATO.
 Please call us on 1300 889 743 or enquire online if you are not sure if your loan purpose will be accepted.